vishalshar/popularity_vs_quality_data-code/README.md

 # popularity_vs_quality_data-code
-This repository contains code and data used in our paper: Popularity vs Quality: Analyzing and Predicting the Success of Highly Rated Crowdfunded Projects on Amazon, Computing, 2021
+This repository contains code and data used in our paper:
++ Popularity vs Quality: Analyzing and Predicting the Success of Highly Rated Crowdfunded Projects on Amazon, Computing, 2021
++ Predicting Highly Rated Crowdfunded Products, IEEE/ACM ASONAM, 2018

 # If you find our code helpful.
 Please cite our papers as below: